guettli/lets-fix-js/README.md

 - Which flaws does JS have?
 - Why do you prefer a different language?
 What could be added to JS to make it more attractive?
+- Why did you avoid JS in the past?
+Please provide feedback!

 Let's influence the future **together** :-)

+Please create a new issue and tell us how you would like JS to look like in the future: https://github.com/guettli/lets-fix-js/issues/new

 ## Flaws